History of the Greek alphabet: Later developments

-By the time of late antiquity and the early Byzantine period, two different styles of handwriting had developed, both suitable to the act of writing with quill and ink on soft materials (paper or parchment).
+By the time of late antiquity and the early Byzantine period, two different styles of handwriting had developed, both suitable to the act of writing with quill and ink on soft materials (papyrus or parchment).
 The uncial script consisted of large upright letter glyphs, similar to those used in inscriptions on stone and to the modern uppercase glyphs.
 It was used mainly for carefully produced book manuscripts.
 For other types of writing, for instance private letters, documents and other types of everyday writing, a cursive script had developed that used slanted, interconnected glyphs and many ligatures.

 From the mid-9th century AD onwards, the uncial script was replaced in book writing by a new writing style, the Greek minuscule, which used more compact, rounded letter shapes and was partly based on the earlier cursive.
 This innovation may have centered on the scribal work of the Stoudion monastery in Constantinople.
 The earliest type of books written in minuscule, dated from the mid-9th to mid-10th century, are called codices vetustissimi ('oldest codices').
 During the following centuries, this style of writing was further developed and took on more cursive elements again.
 This became the dominant type of handwriting until the post-Byzantine period.